We Made It (Busta Rhymes song): Background

 Dre originally sang the hook, until Rhymes listened to the beat and Linkin Park kept "popping up in his head".

 The song was first performed on May 2, 2008, during Busta's concert at Club Index in Germany.
 However, he was more or less introducing the song to them, as the studio version was played and Busta occasionally sang over the song, or lip synced to it while holding his microphone down.
 The first performance with Linkin Park was at their rehearsal studio Third Encore on May 25, 2008, to an audience of 14 members of the Linkin Park fan club who were brought there by surprise.
 During the Projekt Revolution 2008 tour the song's performance featured Adam Monroe of Ashes Divide on the keyboard and Spliff Star on backing vocals and was played during Linkin Park's set.
-During Busta Rhymes' concerts, where Linkin Park isn't present, the studio instrumental is played and Busta usually tells the audience to move their arms up and down during Mike Shinoda's verse.
+During Busta Rhymes' concerts, where Linkin Park is not present, the studio instrumental is played and Busta usually tells the audience to move their arms up and down during Mike Shinoda's verse.

-The song appears on the soundtrack of Madden NFL 09 and it is used as the theme song for its coverage of the 2008 NBA Western Conference Finals.
-This marked the second time a Shinoda song was used during the NBA play-offs, the first being "Remember the Name" by Fort Minor.
+The song appears on the soundtrack of Madden NFL 09.
+Additionally, it was used as the theme song for coverage of the 2008 NBA Western Conference Finals; this marked the second time a Shinoda song was used during the NBA play-offs, the first being "Remember the Name" by Fort Minor.
 The song was also used in the 2008 Philadelphia Phillies home World Series game before the team took the field in Games 3, 4, and 5 and as part of a video reel of highlights for the team leading up to the World Series, with a road in the background as the team took their playoff run "on the road".

 Upon watching Barack Obama's 2008 Presidential election victory, Busta began cheering and singing the chorus of "We Made It".

 Chamillionaire created his own version of the song called "The Real Thang" with a similar theme.
 The song is available on his Mixtape Messiah 4.